• Skip to primary navigation

 • Privacy Policy

 A toilet that flushes twice can be pretty inconvenient.
-It’s not just an annoyance, it has negative environmental and financial effects, too.
+It’s not just an annoyance, it wastes water each time you flush.
+This not only increases your water bill every month, but the unnecessary water use contributes to serious environmental damage over time.

 The double flush is thankfully a quick and easy fix, and we’ve got a great guide to help you through it.